edgedelta/docs/docs/appendices/tokens.md

 10. Click **Token Details**.
 11. Review the list of permissions, and then click **Create**.
 12. In the window that appears, copy and save the token.
   - Remember, Edge Delta does not store tokens.
-As a result, a lost or missplaced token cannot be retrieved.
+As a result, a lost or misplaced token cannot be retrieved.
 13. Click **Close**.
 14. The newly created token will be listed in the **Tokens** table.
 15. You can use the newly created token to make API calls to the Edge Delta backend system.
 Tokens should be sent in the **X-ED-API-Token** request header.